Liberty Apple

 Fruit: Considered by some to be the best of the scab-resistant apples.
 Crisp, juicy, McIntosh-like fruit.
 Good for fresh eating, cooking, dehydrating, juice, cider, and anything else you can think of doing with it.
 Ripens late-September or early-October.

-Parentage: Developed at the Geneva Research Station, Liberty is a cross between Macoun, a high-quality variety renowned for fresh eating and cooking, and 'Purdue 54-12', used for disease resistance.
+Macoun x Purdue 54-12.
+Developed at the Geneva Research Station.
+Macoun is a high-quality variety renowned for fresh eating and cooking, and 'Purdue 54-12' was used for disease resistance.

 Macoun itself is a cross of McIntosh and Jersey Black.
 Purdue 54-12 is a hybrid of Wealthy, a heirloom dessert apple, and a Japanese flowering crabapple known for disease resistance.
 So Liberty's grandparents are McIntosh, Jersey Black, Wealthy, and a Japanese crabapple.